How Do I Know If My Home Has Drywood Termites?

 If you notice any of these signs in your home, contact us immediately!
 The sooner you can get a termite infestation under control, the less money you’ll spend on home repairs.

-If you don’t think you have an infestation but want to prevent termites altogether, here are the top ways to prevent an infestation in your home:
+If you don’t think you have an infestation but want to prevent drywood termites altogether, here’s what you should do:

-Pre-treat the wood using termite specific insecticide to prevent termites from ever entering.
+- Pre-treat your wood: If you’re having a new home built, make sure to pre-treat your wood using termite-specific insecticide to prevent termites from ever entering.

-Schedule yearly termite inspections.
-Your best bet when taking a proactive approach is to make sure you have your home inspected every year!
+- Schedule yearly termite inspections: Your best bet when taking a proactive approach is to make sure you have your home inspected every year!
+Contact Anti-Pesto to schedule your appointment today!

 Because termites cause such serious damage, they should be dealt with as quickly and thoroughly as possible.
 Some common treatment options for drywood termites include: